just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Analyzing-Algorithms.rst

     <p>
     <table><tbody>
 	<tr><td colspan=2>
-		<i>Searching and Sorting Experiments.</i></b>In this lesson we are going to use an App Inventor app to analyze the algorithms we have been studying.
-You will be running two different apps, one to test the search algorithms and one to test the sorting algorithms.
+		<p><i>Searching and Sorting Experiments.</i></b>In this lesson we are going to use an App Inventor app to analyze the algorithms we have been studying.
+You will be running two different apps, one to test the search algorithms and one to test the sorting algorithms.</p>
 		<p>This activity will resemble that of a scientific investigation.
 You'll run the apps repeatedly on different lists of data, record the running times of the algorithms, tabulate and graph your data, and then analyze the results.
 Can you figure out from the results, which algorithm is which?</p>
 		<p>Another way to look at this activity is as <i>quality assurance (QA)</i>.
 Many careers in the computing field start with assignments in QA.
 This is where you help software developers test and debug their apps.
 		</td>